 - In females, there were around 310 cases of CML diagnosed in the UK in 2014.

 - Almost half (48%) of chronic myeloid leukaemia cases in the UK each year are diagnosed in people aged 65 and over (2012-2014).

 - Incidence rates for chronic myeloid leukaemia in the UK are highest in people aged 85+ (2012-2014).

-- Since the late 1970s, chronic myeloid leukaemia incidence rates have decreased by less than a fifth (15%) in Great Britain.
-The increase is larger in males where rates have decreased by more than a fifth (22%), than in females where rates have decreased by more than a tenth (13%).
+- Since the early 1990s, chronic myeloid leukaemia incidence rates have decreased by a third (33%) in the UK.
+The decrease is larger in males where rates have decreased by almost two fifths (39%), than in females where rates have decreased by almost a third (30%).